hoainam-nguyen/e-metro/README.md

 ## How to use ?

 - We using Docker and Docker Compose (Containerization Technology) for deployment the application.
-Supports both Mac, Windows, Linux.
+Supports both MacÓS, Windows, Linux.

 - Belowing, we will guide end-to-end step for setup  the application.
 We will using shell command line.